Skip to main content

 To add a new page, click on the " + New Page" button

-• Text: Use this for instructions.
-Participants will not be asked to respond to Text questions
+• Instructions: Use this for instructions.
+Participants will not be asked to respond to these questions

 • Rating: Involves asking participants to rate concepts, such as satisfaction, ease, or likelihood to recommend.